 Ceilings Visually inspected from floor level.
-Plasterboard ceilings.
+Ceilings within the property are of timber lath and plaster and plasterboard materials.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Stud construction with plastered surfaces.
+Walls are of plaster and plasterboard materials.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Mixture of solid concrete and suspended timber construction.
-There is no sub floor area.
+Flooring is predominantly of suspended timber construction.
+Fitted floorcoverings were noted throughout which restricted the scope of the inspection.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery of soft wood timber construction.
-Internal doors are of timber.
-Kitchen fittings are modern and benefit from both floor and wall mounted units.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction, some with glazed infills.

+The kitchen incorporates base and wall mounted units providing adequate storage.